Tilting Point launches SpongeBob: Krusty Cook-Off and rebrands itself as a mobile publisher

 A new kind of publisher

 With the new global brand identity for Tilting Point, the company will start to show off the new logo, color palette, and updated look and feel across Tilting Point’s games.

-The idea is to convey the company’s dynamic take on progressive publishing that redefines the relationship between developers, publishers, and intellectual property holders.
-El-Agili said that his company’s job is to “power up” an existing game, where the company uses its methods for user acquisition and marketing campaigns to boost the game’s engagement, retention, and user base.
+The idea is to convey the company’s take on progressive publishing that redefines the relationship between developers, publishers, and intellectual property holders.
+El-Agili said that his company’s job is to “powerup” an existing game, where the company uses its methods for user acquisition and marketing campaigns to boost the game’s engagement, retention, and user base.

 The game industry moves incredibly fast, and it’s important for modern publishers and developers to stay ahead of the game if they want to be successful.
 That’s where Tilting Point’s approach to progressive publishing comes in, El-Agili said.